Frequently Asked Questions

 If there are scholarships, would they be awarded for the two years, or would people have to re-apply after one year?

 Scholarships would be awarded for one year with the option of continued support in the second year depending on satisfactory academic performance and availability of funds.
-The School has a limited number of fee only scholarships which can be applied for once you have been offered a place.
+The School has a limited number of partial fee only scholarships which can be applied for once you have been offered a place.
 These are, however, not guaranteed and we strongly urge all prospective students needing funding to seek support from external sources.

 When will applicants hear about their selection and scholarship awards?